backdrop-contrib/views_aggregator/README.txt

 Functions marked with an asterisk take an optional parameter.

-"Group and Compress" takes an optional keyword 'case-insensitive' (in English or the translated language on your site) to perform grouping in a case-insensitive manner.
+"Group and Compress" takes an optional keyword 'case-insensitive' (in English or in the translated language on your site) to perform grouping in a case-insensitive manner.
 The default is case-sensitive.

+"Average" takes an optional precision: the number of decimals to round to after calculating the average.

 "Range", "Tally members" and the two "Enumerate" functions use their parameter to specify the separator.
 The default is an HTML line-break, <br/>, for "Tally"